ehdgodgka/js20-dark-and-light/readme.md

 <img src='assets/demo.gif'>

 ## feature
-- An site that practice changes styles with only JS and CSS dynamically.
+- A tutorial site that practice changes styles with only JS and CSS dynamically.
 - There are light mode and dark mode. each mode corresponds to day and night of Seoul.
 - save theme mode
 - responsive screen